 2000, U.S. Patent & Trademark Office (Reg.
 No. 45,482)

 Prior to joining the faculty, Prof. Bock was a Research Fellow and Senior Visiting Scholar at the Berkeley Center for Law & Technology at the Univ. of California, Berkeley, School of Law.
 He has also worked in-house at a multinational semiconductor company, litigated patent cases in various federal district courts and before the U.S. International Trade Commission, and clerked for Judge Alan D. Lourie at the U.S. Court of Appeals for the Federal Circuit.

-Patent Law, Civil Procedure.
+Intellectual Property (esp.
+Patent Law), Civil Procedure.